ddsouz5/oneliners/README.md

         <gtf file> \
         /dev/stdout | \
         awk 'BEGIN { OFS="\t"} {print $12, $1, $2, $3, $4, $5, $6, $7, $8, $9, $10}'

+## vcf parsing and filtering

+bcftools query

+    bcftools query -f '%CHROM %POS %REF %ALT [%AD{1}] %INFO/FS \n' # %INFO/tag for INFO, [] for FORMAT

+Suggested thresholds for hard filtering of GATK variant calls

+    QD < 2.0    # QualByDepth score is QUAL score / by ALT allele depth of variant MQ < 40     # Root Mean Square Mapping Quality
+    FS > 60     # Fisher's exact test for strand bias.
+Phred p score MQRankSum < -12.5   # Rank sum test for mapping qual. of REF vs ALT reads.
+Looking whether the quality of data supporting the alternate allele is comparatively low
+    ReadPosRankSum < -8.0   # Test whether bias exists in genomic pos of REF and ALT allele within reads.
+Neg. vals indicate that ALT allele is gound at the end of reads more often than REF allele.

 ## Other generally useful aliases for your .bashrc